-An Asian handicap is a form of betting on football which teams are handicapped according to their form.
+An Asian handicap is a football betting market in which teams are handicapped according to their form.
 It first originated in Indonesia and has grown into one of the most popular betting markets.

 A simple way of looking at the AH is you select the favourite to overcome (negative number) a handicap or go against the favourite (positive number) with the handicap.

 You will find numbers like -0.5,-1.0,-1.5 or +0.5, +1.0, +1.5.
 These numbers show a goal deficit or goal head-start before the game starts.
 The "+" meaning a goal head-start and the "-" is a goal deficit.

 Take Belgium vs Panama as an example.
 Belgium has a very short price to win the game at 1.21.
 There is no real value in selecting this bet.
 And Panama is a very long price at 18.00.
 Not many people will see value in those odds.

 But, Asian Handicap allows you to give Belgium a negative handicap they must overcome to win.
 Say -2.5 at odds of 2.75.
 So you are giving Belgium a -2.5 goal deficit to overcome in which they must win by 3 goals or more to win this bet.
 You should expect Belgium to score quite a few goals.
 So a +2.5 will not look so great for Panama, but in other games that are closer, it could be good value.

 Belgium went on to win 3-0 making the odds of 2.75 pretty decent!